-Control measures at the facility are kept in effective operating condition by the implementation of scheduled preventive maintenance, standard operating procedures (SOPs), and engineering guidance.
-If control measures need to be replaced or repaired to maintain compliance with the 2021 MSGP, corrective action is taken in accordance with the timelines specified in the Corrective Action and Deadlines requirements in Section 6.0 of this SWPPP.
+Control measures at the facility are kept in effective operating condition by implementing scheduled preventive maintenance, standard operating procedures (SOPs), engineering guidance, and manufacturer's specifications as applicable.
+If control measures need to be replaced or repaired to maintain compliance with the 2021 MSGP, necessary modifications are made according to the timelines specified in the Corrective Actions and Deadlines requirements of Section 6.0 of this SWPPP.

-Deficient items identified during routine facility inspections, walk-downs, or by any other means of identification, are documented on the routine facility inspection forms and entered into the MSGP CAR database.
+Deficient items (i.e., conditions requiring corrective action) identified during monthly routine facility inspections or other walk downs are documented on the inspection form and entered into the CAR database.
 All reasonable steps are taken immediately to address any identified condition requiring corrective action.
-The condition requiring corrective action will remain open until proper maintenance or corrective action has been completed.
-CAR information, along with documentation of maintenance/repair of control measures, is in Attachment 9 of the SWPPP.
+The CAR will remain open until proper maintenance or corrective action has been completed.
+CAR information along with documentation of repair of control measures is kept on file in Attachment 9 of the SWPPP...

-NOTE: "All reasonable steps" means that the permittee has responded to the condition(s) triggering the action, such as, cleaning up any exposed material that may be discharged in a storm event (e.g., through sweeping, vacuuming) or making arrangements (i.e., scheduling) for a new stormwater control measure (SCM) to be installed."
+Note: "All reasonable steps" means that the permittee has responded to the condition(s) triggering the action, such as, cleaning up any exposed material that may be discharged in a storm event (e.g., through sweeping, vacuuming) or making arrangements (i.e., scheduling) for a new stormwater control measure (SCM) to be installed.